yugpatell/photo-sharing-app/README.md

 Try it out at:
 ## https://teamcyd.herokuapp.com/

 ## Team
 <a href="https://github.com/yugpatell" target="_blank">Yug Patel</a>
 <a href="https://github.com/P-Dhruv20" target="_blank">Dhruv Parmar</a>
 <a href="https://github.com/36tofu" target="_blank">Christopher Chen</a>

-## Overview
-CYD is a simple but refined media platform where users connect with each other through photo sharing.
-It is hosted by Heroku.

-Security is the most important component of CYD.
-We want to ensure that user content remains secure as it is viewed and commented on by the rest of the internet.
-To maintain integrity of our app, we require users to create profiles in order to access shared content.
-User login passwords are secured using bycrpt hashing.

-The main features of our application are posting pictures and commenting on other user's posts.
-However, with a high volume of users, storing and displaying images can become an issue.
-Our solution to handling images efficiently is uploading to a Cloudinary API endpoint, which returns us a URL.
-This is faster and saves space over storing it directly on our server.

-We used Chakra UI to implement most of our styling.
-A cool feature is that it has baked in dark mode available.
-You can try this out by clicking the moon / sun on the top left corner!

-## Diagrams

 Home Page
 ![](https://user-images.githubusercontent.com/68174967/172293844-39417f27-f41c-453f-89bd-e25a1716817a.JPG)